no-more-secrets/parsco/README.md

-not consume the entire input; in the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing and return what it has, leaving the input buffer with remaining characters.
+not consume the entire input; in the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing (successfully) and return what it has, leaving the input buffer with remaining characters.
 If we want to ensure that it consumes the entire input buffer, we can use either the `eof` approach used in the original hello world example, or we can use the `parsco::exhaust` combinator:

 ```cpp
 parsco::parser<int> parse_hello_worlds() {